andymeneely/victory-point-salad/docs/RULES.md

 1. Separate all cards into piles by their backs.
 2. Separate each **Engine card** by its name and place each Engine in its own face-up pile.
 3. Place **Ladder** cards face-up where everyone can easily see them.
-4. <span class="snark"> Prefer analysis paralysis?
-Try our Drafting Variant. </span>Place a cube at the bottom of each **Ladder**, according to player color.
+4. Place a cube at the bottom of each **Ladder**, according to player color.
 5. Shuffle all **Resource Cards** and place them in a pile face down.
-6. **Draw 3 Resource cards** for each player and place them face-up on their Tableau.
+6. **Draw 3 Resource cards** for each player and place them face-up on their Tableau. <span class="snark"> Prefer analysis paralysis?
+Try our Drafting Variant. </span>
 7. Give each player one **Blocker** card and place face-up in their Tableau.
 8. Shuffle the **Endgame** cards face-down.
 This pile will be known as the *Special Pile*.
-9. Place the **Initiate Endgame** card face-down on top of the Special Pile.
+9. Place the **Initiate Endgame** card face-up and sideways on top of the Special Pile.
 10. Shuffle the **Midgame** cards and place them face-down on top of the Special Pile.
 Deal 5 cards face-down and place them back in the box without looking.
 11. Shuffle the **Starter pile** and place face-down on top of the Special Pile.
 12. Distribute **3 Starter Cards** to the *Hands* of each player.
 13. Populate the **Purchase Rows**.
 For the Resources Pile and the Special Pile each, draw 3/4/5 cards for 2/3/4 players.
 Place these cards face-up in a row next to the pile, as shown.
-14. <span class="snark">Dice are for gamblers and children.</span> Decide at random who **goes first**.
+14. <span class="snark">Dice are for gamblers.
+Card randomness is superior.</span> Decide at random who **goes first**.
 You may not use dice to make this decision.
 Place *The Coveted Starting Player* on that player's Tableau.